bbejeck/kafka-streams-in-action/README.md

 2. To set up for intellij run ./gradlew idea (for windows gradlew idea) from the base directory of this repo.

 #### Installing the included Kafka
-Run tar xvzf  kafka_2.11-0.10.3.0 SNAPSHOT.tgz some where on your computer.
+Run tar xvzf  2.12-0.11.0.1-SNAPSHOT.tgz some where on your computer.

 #### Running Kafka
-1. To start kafka go to <install dir>/kafka_2.11-0.10.3.0-SNAPSHOT/bin
+1. To start kafka go to <install dir>/2.12-0.11.0.1-SNAPSHOT/bin
 2. Run zookeeper-server-start.sh
 3. Run kafka-server-start.sh

-If you are on windows, go to the <install dir>/kafka_2.11-0.10.3.0-SNAPSHOT/bin/windows directory and run the .bat files with the same name and in the same order.
+If you are on windows, go to the <install dir>/2.12-0.11.0.1-SNAPSHOT/bin/windows directory and run the .bat files with the same name and in the same order.

 #### Stopping Kafka
-1. To start kafka go to <install dir>/kafka_2.11-0.10.3.0-SNAPSHOT/bin
+1. To start kafka go to <install dir>/2.12-0.11.0.1-SNAPSHOT/bin
 2. Run kafka-server-stop.sh
 3. Run zookeeper-server-stop.sh

-If you are on windows, go to the <install dir>/kafka_2.11-0.10.3.0-SNAPSHOT/bin/windows directory and run the .bat files with the same name and in the same order.
+If you are on windows, go to the <install dir>/2.12-0.11.0.1-SNAPSHOT/bin/windows directory and run the .bat files with the same name and in the same order.

 #### Sample Kafka Streams Code